Jean de Vivonne

 The following year, Saint-Gouard was chosen to replace the long serving ambassador to Spain the baron de Fourquevaux.
-He was confronted immediately by several crises in relations between France and Spain, chief among them covert French involvement in the rebellion against Spanish rule in Nederland.
+He was confronted immediately by several crises in relations between France and Spain, chief among them covert French involvement in the rebellion against Spanish rule in the Netherlands.
 Saint-Gouard fruitlessly tried to convince king Philip II of the innocence of the French crown in the affair.
 He faced much anger in Spain after the French candidate for the throne of the Polish–Lithuanian Commonwealth, the king's brother the duc d'Anjou bested the Spanish candidate.
 A little while later the French king died and was succeeded by the duc d'Anjou who took the name Henri III.
 On his return to France, Henri was confronted by a new civil war which would involve the rebellion of his brother the duc d'Alençon.
 Alençon dispatched an agent to the Spanish court to negotiate with Philip.
 Saint-Gouard tried to frustrate the agents negotiations, largely unsuccessfully.
-Efforts to convince Philip of French good intentions in Spanish Nederland would continue in the late 1570s, and would become more complex as Alençon increasingly involved himself in the territory.
+Efforts to convince Philip of French good intentions in the Spanish Netherlands would continue in the late 1570s, and would become more complex as Alençon increasingly involved himself in the territory.
 This would culminate in 1580 with the princes establishment as a replacement king for Philip in the rebel held territory.
-Saint-Gouard assured Philip Henri opposed Alençon's designs in Nederland.
+Saint-Gouard assured Philip Henri opposed Alençon's designs in the Netherlands.
 Relations between the two countries would be most seriously tested in the crisis of Portuguese succession after the death of the king without heir.
 Philip asserted his rights to the crown, and invaded Portugal, establishing himself in Lisbon.
 Saint-Gouard intrigued to frustrate Philip's hold on the kingdom without success.
 He met with the king in Lisbon and increasingly wore on the king and his advisers.
-This climaxed after the French crown sent an expedition to seize the Açores in 1582.
+This climaxed after the French crown sent an expedition to seize the Azores in 1582.
 That same year he was relieved of his responsibilities in Spain after ten years, ending his residency by trying to engineer the torching of the Spanish fleet in Lisbon.